 "Her opponent—a fellow S-rank student—Shade!"

-A boy dressed entirely in black stepped forward.
+A long-haired man dressed entirely in black stepped forward.
 The crowd cheered for him as well, so the announcer waited until they settled down before speaking again.

 "Who will win?!
 Will Aura keep her title?!
 Let's find out!
 Now!
 Battle start!"